René Castro: Minister of Foreign Affairs

 On 2 March 2010, president-elect Laura Chinchilla informed the media that Castro would serve as Minister of Foreign Affairs and Worship from 8 May 2010 (inauguration day).
 He remained in that position until 1 August 2011.
 He served in that position from inauguration day (8 May), replacing Bruno Stagno Ugarte.
 He was replaced in this position on 1 August 2011 by Enrique Castillo, former ambassador to the Organization of American States.
 This change happened during criticisms of his work handling the conflict of land dispute with Nicaragua by initially approving the work of the Nicaraguan government.
 For this issue were Castro lacked experience for handling the situation.

 During his term, embassies were opened and official visits were made to Qatar and India.
 Diplomatic representations were reopened in countries such as Bolivia, Jamaica and Paraguay that had ceased operations.
 The strategy for the defense of Costa Rican sovereignty was led as a peaceful and unarmed one, using only the instruments of international law such as the OAS, the International Court of Justice and the United Nations Security Council.
 As consecutive steps and in elevation.

 Castro was summoned by the Legislative Fraction of the Citizens' Action Party (Costa Rica), which reproached him for allegedly making appointments in the foreign service based on political criteria and not on professional suitability.
 The then Chancellor held accounts for more than four hours in the Legislative Assembly, where he clarified and answered all the questions raised by the legislators of all the political fractions represented.
-The executive summary of this appearance can be consulted at the following link: and the complete record "ACTA No. 36" of Thursday, June 30, 2011.
-On December 19, 2011, the Attorney General's Office forwarded the AEP-AR-009-2011 report to the Ministry of Foreign Affairs, stating there were no irregularities in the professional appointments during his tenure.
+The executive summary of this appearance can be consulted at the following link: and the complete record "ACTA No. 36" of Thursday, 30 June 2011.
+On 19 December 2011, the Attorney General's Office forwarded the AEP-AR-009-2011 report to the Ministry of Foreign Affairs, stating there were no irregularities in the professional appointments during his tenure.

 Castro began negotiations for a concordat with the Vatican.
 This was strongly criticized by observers who contended that it was a low priority.
 The previous concordat, which was abrogated during the nineteenth century, was signed in 1852.
 Thus, for the most part of its republican history, Costa Rica had not had a need of such a treaty with the Vatican.
 Critics pointed out that granting favourable treatment to the Catholic Church is inherently unfair and anti-democratic, given the large minority presence of other Christian denominations in Costa Rica.
 Others stated that the committee representing Costa Rica in the Vatican negotiations included Hugo Barrantes, a Costa Rican bishop.
 It was argued that Barrantes' allegiance would lean towards the Vatican, and not the Costa Rican government, raising doubts about Castro's leadership concerning Costa Rica's foreign affairs.